To date, 684,497 cases of COVID-19, the disease caused by the novel coronavirus, have been reported in North Carolina.

 And of course, available beds are not the only challenge hospitals are facing.
 After months of sustained efforts to source and obtain personal protective equipment from private companies, the federal stockpile and other organizations, the North Carolina Division of Emergency Management finally has enough of each type of necessary equipment to last for at least 30 days.

 But health officials are worried that those supplies could dwindle as COVID-19 continues to spike across the nation.

 RELATED: North Carolina first responders, nursing home workers feeling the effects of PPE shortages, officials say

-According to national data updated Thursday, 898,000 filed for unemployment benefits last week across the US.
+According to national data updated Thursday, 965,000 people sought unemployment aid across the US last week.
 North Carolina is not immune to the economic crisis.
-As of October 14, 1,321,365 people had filed for unemployment benefits in the state, according to a news release from the Department of Employment Security, with 2,561,258 total claims filed.
-The state has paid more than $8.3 billion in unemployment assistance.
+As of January 13, 1,408,056 people had filed for unemployment benefits in the state, according to a news release from the Department of Employment Security, with 3,189,527 total claims filed.
+The state has paid more than $9.2 billion in unemployment assistance.

 RESOURCE LIST: Financial information during the COVID-19 pandemic

 While North Carolinians seemed to follow Gov. Roy Cooper's Stay-at-Home order and similar county orders in late March and early April, by mid-April--weeks before the order was lifted--data showed North Carolinians starting to get antsy.
 Eight months later, those numbers have almost returned to normal.